 Latex is made from the sap of the rubber tree, known botanically as Hevea brasiliensis.
 If you have a latex allergy, it’s possible that you might also be sensitive to banana.

-More specifically you might be allergic to the proteins in banana, as well as avocado, kiwi, passionfruit, strawberry, tomato and chestnuts.
-This happens because the plant proteins found in latex might also be found in these fruits too.
+More specifically, you might be allergic to the proteins in banana, as well as avocado, kiwi, passionfruit, strawberry, tomato and chestnuts.
+This happens because the plant proteins found in latex might also be found in these fruits.
 It might cause tingling in your mouth, a runny nose, itchy eyes, wheezing or asthma.
 You might be more sensitive to latex if you’re allergic to banana.
-I just be aware that this cross reaction could occur if you have a latex allergy.
+I would just be aware that this cross reaction could occur if you have a latex allergy.

 If you’d like to get more banana into your life there are very easy ways!
 The quickest and healthiest way is to just include organic bananas in your diet.